Electron-positron

 Crossing symmetry applies to all known particles, including the photon, which is its own antiparticle.

-Generally, in the case of processes, the crossing symmetry relates the following interactions:
+Generally, in the case of

 The over bar indicates the antiparticle.